FlowFuse/handbook/development/index.md

 Within the project board we use the following status's and move between them as shown.

-**No Status** This is the default for all new issues, The Product Owner will review them and move to an appropriate next status.
+**No Status** This is the default for all new issues, The Product Owner will validate them to remove duplication, and move to an appropriate next status.
-**Backlog** This is for all work that we know needs to be done eventually but has not yet been prioritized to a milestone.
+**Backlog** All items not currently assigned to a milestone.
+It contains Product Items (Epics/Stories) that are prioritised by the Product Owner and Technical Chores (Tasks) that are prioritised by the CTO..
-**In Design** Items for this or the next milestone which need active planning or design consideration before development work can start.
+**In Design** Assigned to current or next mileston, work on the item is focused on design work.
+User Experience, Creating wireframe mockups, sketching public API changes and Database model requirements.
-**ToDo**  Items for this or the next milestone, Ready to start development work, person may or may not be assigned.
+**Read**  This is the engineering backlog for the current or next milestone.
+Items in this state should have enough information in them for anyone to pick and start implementing what is described, person may or may not be assigned.
 **In Progress**  Actively Being worked on, person MUST be assigned (This should be a relatively short list) DRAFT PR's should stay in this state
-**In Review**  Work is complete awaiting Review, PR's that have been reviewed can then be merged, once a PR is ready for review the associated issues/stories should be moved to this state as well.
+**Review**  Work is complete awaiting Review, PR's that have been reviewed can then be merged, once a PR is ready for review the associated issues/stories should be moved to this state as well.
 **Done**  PR Merged, Issue closed, Once PR is merged branch should be deleted.